itkayice/Eks-terragrunt-deployment/README.md

 **Cleanup everything:**

-1. First clean up all Kubernetes deployments/services using `kubectl delete --all services` or `kubectl delete deployment <deployment-name>`
+1. First clean up all Kubernetes deployments/services
+  - go to `helm-charts` folder and run `helm uninstall sample-go-app`
 2. Cleanup infrastrucutre
   - Once deployments and services are cleanup then delete infrastructure using following commands:
     - `terragrunt init`